sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-683	K Empty Slots    		35.8%	Hard
+n bulbs from 1 to n. bulb[i] means on ith day we will turn on bulb at bulb[i]. return he min days such that there exist two turned on bulbs that have exacly k bulbs off between them.
+- brutal force: loop from day 1 to day n and record the index TLE.
+- insert will be able to return the insert position and we do not need to loop from begin. (check its previous/following) ->>

 <<-702	Search in a Sorted Array of Unknown Size    		68.1%	Medium
 you can only access the array using ArrayReader. find the index for the target. binary search just assume right=INT_MAX.